Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials: Biomimicry Geomimicry

 Earth-mediated materials, such as soil and soft sediments, are akin to living matter.
 They have been on the surface of Earth for even longer than life ($\sim$4.5 billion years), and have evolved increasingly complex composition and structure over geologic time.
 Indeed, soils and sediments on Earth have co-evolved with life; examples include the microbe-facilitated precipitation of carbonate (including coral reefs) in the ocean \cite{reid2000role_Nature}, and the development of organic-rich soils on land that followed the emergence of terrestrial plants \cite{beraldi2013early,lenton2016PNAS}.
 To develop the geomimicry framework, we attempt to map the biological concepts of ``evolutionary pressures'' and ``traits'' to describe geological material evolution.
 Earth-mediated materials are subject to a barrage of environmental stresses in the form of: cycles of humidity, temperature and atmospheric pressure; fluid stresses ranging from capillarity and buoyancy effects to shearing by currents of water and wind; and shaking by earthquakes, just to name a few.
 Biotic factors such as microorganisms (fungi, bacteria, protists, and archaea), worms, animals, human activity, and plant roots also act as mechanical disturbances.
-The evolutionary pressures we consider are thus actual ``mechanical stresses".
-The effects of these external mechanical stresses manifest at the scale of the constitutive particles--in terms of sizes, shapes, and interparticle interactions, micro- and meso-scale structures formed, and the overall optimized composition.
-Often the evolution of Earth-mediated materials like soil is gradual, changing composition over millennia in response to innumerable cycles of (mechanical) stresses \cite{lin2011three}.
-Intermittent events such as wildfires, however, can dramatically alter interparticle interactions, thus modifying soil chemistry and its resultant mechanical properties instantaneously.
-This makes soil and soft sediments a novel class of \emph{adaptive matter}, where their microstructure and composition is a direct consequence of the spectrum of environmental loads under which they were evolved.
-In other words, Earth-mediated materials can sustain self-stress due to locally optimized interparticle interactions that are governed by the prevailing microclimate.
-The composition, pore architecture, and grain-scale properties of Earth-mediated materials preserve the imprint of the geologic processes under which they have evolved; this means that the geologic record is an archive of extreme events and past stresses -- if we can learn to decode it \cite{sadler2015scaling,jerolmack2010shredding}.